f0i/btcgiftcards/README.md

 - Sending emails
 - Progress indicator for ckBTC minter
 - Add redeem by code (without email verification)
-- Use react query mutations for update calls
-- Lock submit buttons if requests are pending
 - Shortcut to transfer gift card balance to main account
-- Replace alert with toast messages